PHPWord

 Ans: The menstrual cycle is a 28-day reproductive cycle in females where:

-egg is released
+An egg is released from the ovary.

-If not fertilized, the
+If not fertilized, the uterine lining sheds, leading to menstruation.

 17. Why do boys experience voice change during puberty?